sageil/veterinary_assistant/README.md

 6. Run `poetry shell`
 7. Run `source .venv/bin/activate` to activate the project python environment
 8. Run the application using `poetry run veterinary_assistant`
+9. Use the included neovim installation to edit the project by typing `nvim .` in the project directory

 ## Changing model to another one